LeoTurnell-Ritson/gapi/README.md

 [![version](https://img.shields.io/github/v/tag/LeoTurnell-Ritson/gorest?label=version&sort=semver)](https://github.com/LeoTurnell-Ritson/gorest/tags)
 [![license](https://img.shields.io/github/license/LeoTurnell-Ritson/gorest)](https://github.com/LeoTurnell-Ritson/gorest/blob/master/LICENSE)

-GoREST is a simple and lightweight REST API builder for Go.
-Designed to work with Gin and Gorm, it provides a quick way to create RESTful APIs with minimal boilerplate, from your struct definitions.
+GoREST is a lightweight REST API builder for Go, built on Gin and Gorm.
+It generates RESTful endpoints directly from your struct definitions, letting you spin up APIs quickly with minimal boilerplate.

-The library is designed to add to an existing Gin application without interfering with existing routes or middleware.
-Intentionally not adding an additional abstraction layer warping the routing engine.
-The same applies to how the Gorm database connection is handled.
+The library is designed to be additive rather than intrusive.
+It drops cleanly into an existing Gin application without interfering with your routes or middleware.
+Likewise, it doesn’t wrap or replace your Gorm connection—your database stays in your hands.
+By avoiding unnecessary abstraction layers, GoREST keeps your application transparent, flexible, and easy to maintain.

 ## Feature Roadmap